Safety and security

-There have been a number of very serious accidents (some fatal) as a result of falls from balconies.
+There have been a number of very serious accidents (some fatal) as a result of falls from height, including balconies.
 Many of these incidents have involved British nationals and have had a devastating impact on those involved and their loved ones.
-Don’t take unnecessary risks around balconies, particularly if you’re under the influence of drink or drugs.
-Your travel insurance may not cover you for incidents that take place on a balcony or if you were under the influence of drink or drugs when it happened.
+Don’t take unnecessary risks around balconies or other high places, particularly if you’re under the influence of drink or drugs.
+In some regions you may be evicted from your hotel if you are found to be behaving irresponsibly.